 This happens to be one of the reasons why majority of Nigerians buy Bonds.
 When you buy a sovereign Bonds (FGN BONDS) that has the full “faith and credit” of the Federal Government you receive your coupon which will accumulate over time and thus giving you income than to be spending your money or have your money stack somewhere else.

-Trying to save for a business startup can be difficult as you will be tempted to use up your saved money for unnecessary expenses.
-But when you use the money to purchase Bonds especially long term Bonds it can help to save as you can keep buying the Bonds every month while having a fixed duration and this will aid you to earn interest while you save.
+Trying to save for a business or a start-up can be difficult as you will be tempted to use up your saved money for unnecessary expenses.
+But when you use the money to purchase Bonds especially long term Bonds it can help you to save, as you can keep buying the Bonds every month while having a fixed duration and this will aid you to earn interest while you save.

 There are various reasons why people purchase Bonds and I have listen majority of the reasons though there are some reasons such as saving for your children’s school fees, projects for unions and association such as trade union etc.